rex2231/rex2231/README.md

 **MERN Stack Developer | AI & NLP Enthusiast**

-I'm a passionate Full-Stack Developer with hands-on experience in AI and NLP, including achieving an 80% improvement in data extraction accuracy.
-I love building innovative web applications and solving complex problems.
+I build innovative web applications and have experience in AI/NLP with a focus on creating efficient, user-friendly solutions.

 ---